Admin Primitives#

 Additional Endpoints#

-Several endpoints can be used to modify the gui_settings
+Several endpoints can be used to modify the gui_settings field.
+Where the standard PATCH

-field, it must update the entire object; these
+actions can update just the gui_settings field, it must update the entire primitive; these

 used internally by the ClusterWare GUI and admins should not need to modify it directly.